xcoga/SC4051_dist_system_proj/README.md

 # SC4051 Distributed Systems Project

-This is a repo for the group project to design and implement a `Distributed Facility Booking System`.
+This is a repository for the SC4051 group project to design and implement a `Distributed Facility Booking System`.

 ## Request-Reply Structure